 One day trip to Portillo Inca Lagoon

 I took a one day trip from Santiago where I visited Portillo Inca Lagoon and San Esteban Vineyard.
-The tour was with Stamp’s tour and it cost me AUD 188 for one day.
+The tour was with Stamp’s tour that was booked via Viator and it cost me AUD 188 for one day.
 The package included the transportation, lunch and wine tasting.

 Safety for solo female travelers